aurelia/skeleton-navigation/README.md

   ```shell
   npm install -g jspm
   ```
+  > **Note:** jspm queries GitHub to install semver packages, but GitHub has a rate limit on anonymous API requests.
+It is advised that you configure jspm with your GitHub credentials in order to avoid problems.
+You can do this by executing `jspm endpoint config github` and following the prompts.
 5. Install the client-side dependencies with jspm:

   ```shell
   jspm install
   ```
+  >**Note:** Windows users, if you experience an error of "unknown command unzip" you can solve this problem by doing `npm install -g unzip` and then re-running `jspm install`.
 6. To run the app, execute the following command:

   ```shell